 Integration Complexity

-Implementing agentic AI often requires significant integration work-connecting to existing systems, establishing data flows, and creating appropriate action interfaces.
-The technical lift can be substantial.
+Implementing agentic AI often requires significant integration work: connecting to existing systems, establishing data flows, and creating appropriate action interfaces.
+The technical lift can be substantial when CRM, ERP, billing, support, and data warehouse systems do not share clean identifiers.

 Organizations should budget 3-6 months for initial implementation of agentic systems in production environments, with additional time for integration with legacy systems.
 Learn more about deployment options in our AI agent platform guide.